Summary

 Contribution assessment limits for social security amounts

-Contribution assessment ceilings or – Beitragsbemessungsgrenzen in German – determine the amount of income that gets levied is subject to social security contributions.
+Contribution assessment ceilings 💬Beitragsbemessungsgrenzen determine the maximum amount of income that is subject to social security contributions.
 In other words, any income above this threshold doesn’t come into play when calculating social security calculations.

 Social security contributions